Sweet Potato Chips

 Slicing up two sweet potatoes on one of these guys takes less than a minute.

-And you’re slices will be perfectly uniform.
+And your slices will be perfectly uniform.
 It’s excellent.

 Frying the Chips